 Just kidding!
 It's Mr Govier recording all four parts, a project that can easily be achieved from home.

-The Primary Immersion program will continue with digital lesson delivered through Microsoft Teams.
-Immersion teachers will utilise different media platforms including digital apps, sheet music, presentations, sound recording and videos.
+The Primary Immersion program is continuing with digital lesson delivered through Microsoft Teams.
+Immersion teachers are utilising different media platforms including digital apps, sheet music, presentations, sound recordings and videos.